 Each distinct Municipal court handles their city’s ordinance violations.
 GA law authorizes non-jury municipal courts to try any person’s speeding ticket, failure to maintain lane ticket, or DUI ticket.

-Although there are many Municipal Courts in Gwinnett County, each court has its own Judge and Solicitor (appointed by the Mayor and Council).
+Although there are many Gwinnett County Courts, each court has its own Judge and Solicitor (appointed by the Mayor and Council).
 A Clerk of Court is responsible for all records including property, land, civil, and criminal records and files.
 The clerk is one of four officers found in each of the 159 counties.
 Lastly, each court has its own clerk’s staff, which has different divisions/systems including the Information Technology Division.

 Each of the Gwinnett County Municipal Courts operates in their respective cities.
 Be sure to call the appropriate phone number provided by the link below if you have any questions or concerns.